Time Limits to Bring a Case: The 'Statute of Limitations'

-While a statute of limitations may declare that a personal injury lawsuit must be filed within a certain amount of time after an accident or injury, that time period usually does not begin to run until the moment when the person filing suit knew (or should reasonably have known) that they had suffered harm, and the nature of that harm.
+While a statute of limitations may declare that a personal injury lawsuit must be filed within a certain amount of time after an accident or injury, that period usually does not begin to run until the moment when the person filing suit knew (or should reasonably have known) that they had suffered harm, and the nature of that harm.

 However, the discovery rule may apply in some wrongful death cases.

 As mentioned above, every state has enacted its own statute of limitations, requiring any personal injury suit be filed in court within a set time after the incident or injury.
 The specific limit prescribed by each state is identified in the chart below, along with a link to the relevant state law.